nickmackowski/swiftSUITE/docs/swiftSTOCKS.md

 # swiftSTOCKS

-swiftSTOCKS is a personal portfolio tracker that pulls live market data and shows your holdings, current market value, and gain/loss at a glance.
+swiftSTOCKS is a lightweight, personal portfolio tracker that retrieves live market data and provides an at-a-glance view of your holdings, current market value, and unrealized gains or losses.

+This project is intended for personal use.
+It is not designed to replace a professional portfolio management platform or financial planning application.
+While every effort has been made to provide accurate information, market data may be delayed or unavailable, and no guarantees are made regarding the accuracy or completeness of the data.
+Always verify financial information before making investment decisions.

 ---